 I am very collaborative.
 I’ve always enjoyed working on teams and it is one of my strongest attributes.
-In my previous job as a marketing research analyst, I led a project that involved diverse stakeholders.
-This project conducted focus groups and extensive field research, which taught me about my ability to inspire others in stressful situations.
+In my previous job as a marketing research analyst, I led a project that involved diverse stakeholders, focus groups, and extensive field research, which taught me about my ability to inspire others in stressful situations.
 The client used our insights to create a sustainable (both environmentally and financially) product.

 As a content creator, I love brainstorming new approaches to reach our consumers.
-But I am most known for being disciplined—I never miss a deadline.
-I care a lot about word choice because I believe that precise language can transform a piece from good to great.
+But I am most known for my attention to detail.
+I care a lot about word choice because I believe that precise language can transform a piece from good to great (and I never miss a deadline).
 My blogs and articles consistently perform well and reach the top of Google searches.

 My positive attitude is definitely one of my strengths.
 I have been a restaurant server, a tutor, and a health aide in the past decade, all jobs that require plenty of energy and endurance.
 I can view a situation from multiple perspectives and empathize with my customers, students, and patients to understand their needs at any given time.

 I am a solutions-oriented person and a quick learner.
 In my role as an electrical engineer, I learned to perform well under pressure when designing equipment because our team would not be able to win a contract unless we produced the blueprints quickly, with as few resources as possible.
 In these circumstances, I am not afraid to ask questions to figure out the challenge.
 I do extensive research for every client, so I can be extra prepared.